nhsd-a2si/docs-dos-api/_pages/soap_api/ccs_search_logic_v1_5.md

 Some services will be marked to only return from a search if they are either open at the time of the search or are due to open within a specified timeframe (either 15 or 30 minutes) of the search time.

 ### Check for Limited Services
-Services may be limited to one or more CCGs.
-These services will only return if they are limited to the CCG of the search location.
+Services may be limited to one or more CCGs, Local Authorities (LAD) or Locally Defined Areas (LDA).
+These services will only return if they are limited to the CCG / LAD / LDA of the search location, and will be removed from results for all other areas.

 Where the CCG of the search location is unknown, the limits will not take effect and services will not be removed for this reason.

 ## Gap Results